AdobeDocs/journey-optimizer.en/help/using/content-management/generative-web.md

 1. Fill in the **[!UICONTROL Basic details]** for your delivery.
 Once done, click **[!UICONTROL Edit email content]**.

-1. Select the asset you want to change with the AI Assistant.
+1. Select the asset you want to change with the AI Assistant for Content Accelerator.

 1. From the right-hand menu, select **[!UICONTROL AI Assistant]**.